 A Full Team Must be Entered into Major Events:

-It can be hard to select the right players but it’s not hard selecting a full team regardless of National level.
+It can be hard to select the right players but it’s not hard, selecting a full team regardless of National level.

 Setting a precedent:

-If you don’t enter full squads regardless of the level you’re setting a precedent for future crop of players.
-“Train hard, invest your money, win events" and you still may not be selected or go to international events!!
+If you don’t enter full squads regardless of the level you’re setting a precedent for a future crop of players.
+“Train hard, invest your money, win events” and you still may not be selected or go to international events!!

 What kind of future are we showing our youth?
 Working hard, dedication means nothing?!
 It’s shameful, to say the least.